The Hitchin Fibration for Symmetric Pairs: Introduction

-B. Morrissey would like to thank Ng\^{o} Bao Ch\^au for collaboration on the closely related project \cite{morrissey2022reg}, as well as discussions about this project.
-T. Hameister would like to thank Ana Pe\'on-Nieto and Spencer Leslie for discussions in the early stages of this project, and would like to also thank Ng\^o Bao Ch\^au for his patient mentorship and for pointing him towards this project.
-In addition, T. Hameister would like to thank Yiannis Sakellaridis for conversations around this work.
-In particular, the idea of considering the group scheme $J_A$ in Section \ref{sec: relative dual centralizers} came from his suggestion.
-Both authors thank Paul Levy for answering their many emails and questions about his thesis.
-Both authors would also like to thank Oscar Garc\'ia--Prada, Griffin Wang, and Zhilin Luo for many helpful discussions.
+The second author would like to thank Ng\^{o} Bao Ch\^au for collaboration on the closely related project \cite{morrissey2022reg}, as well as discussions about this project.
+The first author would like to thank Ana Pe\'on-Nieto and Spencer Leslie for discussions in the early stages of this project, and would like to also thank Ng\^o Bao Ch\^au for his patient mentorship and for pointing him towards this project.
+In addition, the first author would like to thank Yiannis Sakellaridis for conversations around this work.
+In particular, the idea of considering the group scheme $J_X$ in Section \ref{sec: relative dual centralizers} came from his suggestion.
+The authors thank Griffin Wang for suggesting improvements to the paper.
+The paper also benefited greatly from the careful reading and suggestions of the anonymous referee, whose suggestions greatly simplified the examples in Section \ref{subsections: Examples regular quotient} and helped fix mistakes in Section \ref{section: GS cover}.
+Both authors thank Paul Levy for answering their many emails and questions about his thesis, and Oscar Garc\'ia-Prada and Zhilin Luo for many helpful discussions.